nene/sql-parser-cst/README.md

 For now it supports the following SQL dialects:

-- **SQLite** - supports all SQLite statements (but some parts of syntax are still unsupported).
+- **SQLite** - full support.
 - **MySQL** - basic support for the most common SQL statements.

-**Note:** This is pre-alpha quality software in early development stages.
+**Note:** This software is still in very active development.
+The syntax tree structure is constantly evolving and changing even between patch versions.

 ## Usage